kimadactyl/gfsc/work-with-me.md

 description: Who I work with, and what I can offer
 ---

 I work with a large variety of people and organisations.
 Do any of these sound like you?
-These are all scenarios I've been involved in.
-If in doubt, [get in touch](/contact) and let's have a chat.
+These are all scenarios I've been involved in, I'm sure there's more.
+[Get in touch](/contact) and let's have a chat.

 ## Campaigners, charities, and NGOs